Arles: Culture

+Photography festival

-Arles is a cultural hotspot.
-A well known photography festival, Rencontres d'Arles, takes place in Arles every year, and the French national school of photography is located there.
+A well known photography festival, Rencontres d'Arles, takes place in Arles every year.

+Publishing

 The major French publishing house Actes Sud is also situated in Arles.

+Foundations

 In the past years, several cultural organizations have set up a presence in Arles, such as the LUMA Foundation, the Fondation Vincent van Gogh Arles, the Manuel Rivera-Ortiz Foundation or the Lee Ufan Foundation.
 On top of that, there are countless galleries scattered throughout the city.

+Bullfights

 Bullfights are conducted in the amphitheatre, including Provençal-style bullfights (courses camarguaises) in which the bull is not killed, but rather a team of athletic men attempt to remove a tassle from the bull's horn without getting injured.
 Every Easter and on the first weekend of September, during the feria, Arles also holds Spanish-style corridas (in which the bulls are killed) with an encierro (bull-running in the streets) preceding each fight.

-Parts of the films Ronin, At Eternity's Gate and Taxi 3 were filmed in Arles.